MikeDigitize/lazy/README.md

 // use some other criteria to trigger an image load
 // internally in the class, loop through the array of images, if one meets the criteria to load
-// call the fireEvent method passing in the image to load
+// call the fireLazyEvent method passing in the image to load

 const lazy = new CustomLazy('.lazy-image');
 lazy.images.filter(function(lazyImage) {